 Dependents in the Malta residency application typically include immediate family members such as a spouse and children under 18 or over 18 if not married and financially dependent on the main applicant.
 In some cases, dependent parents may also qualify, depending on their financial dependency.

-The processing time for the Malta Residence Program by investment usually takes between four to six months.
+The processing time for the Malta Residency by investment program usually takes between four to six months.
 This includes time for biometrics in Malta and the validation of submitted documents, as per the requirements of the competent Maltese authorities.

 Do I need to show the source of funds for the investment?